- Submission deadline: 2nd April 2021

 If you require any support in the preparation of your contribution due to accessibility reasons, please get in touch with our Accessibility Chairs at firstname.lastname@example.org

-- The form of 4-page papers (not including references) written in the <New SIGCHI Extended Abstracts Format. >.
+- The form of 4-page papers (not including references) written in the New SIGCHI Proceedings Format.
 It should standalone as a piece of written work and must coherently describe your demo.

 - At least one “representative image” : 1500 x 1200 (at least 300 dpi at 5 inches wide, with depth proportional) or the highest possible screen grab.
 Images must be submitted in a 24-bit (RGB, 8-bits per channel) uncompressed, highest-detail JPEG format file possible.